Life After Death (TobyMac album): Critical reception

 Life After Death received mostly positive ratings from critics.
-Jesus Freak Hideout said of the album, " With a lyrical cohesion and an almost theatrical community feel throughout, Life After Death is a tough album (if you understand the sad context of it) that nevertheless gives hope...is well worth your time, and shows that in Christ, believers 'do not weep as those who have no hope.'
+Jesus Freak Hideout said of the album, "With a lyrical cohesion and an almost theatrical community feel throughout, Life After Death is a tough album (if you understand the sad context of it) that nevertheless gives hope...is well worth your time, and shows that in Christ, believers 'do not weep as those who have no hope.'
 Tragedy is not the end of the story."
 Giving the album a perfect 5, 365 Days of Inspiring Media said that the album was “very powerful, heartfelt, compelling, and challenging, while also laced in the joyfulness colliding with lament and sorrow that comes after a death of a loved one.
-It’s knowing the promise of God while still reconciling how it looks like, this side of eternity.
-And that is what is seen all through Toby’s album, and it’s been a blast to listen to it."
+It's knowing the promise of God while still reconciling how it looks like, this side of eternity.
+And that is what is seen all through Toby's album, and it's been a blast to listen to it."
 AllMusic's Marcy Donelson rated the album 4 out of 5, stating that "[TobyMac's] eventual ninth album, Life After Death, finds the genre-blurring Christian artist navigating the aftermath [of his son's death] alongside a slew of guests with a poignant mix of warm appreciations and invigorated motivational song."
 JubileeCast gave 4 out of 5 and said, "Though not perfect, the album does have many powerful moments.
 Most importantly, this is an honest set of songs.
 TobyMac doesn't give us recycled answers to the problem of suffering.
 Rather, using the space of 15 songs, he works with us through these issues.
 Reflective of life, there are some downers as well as some sparks of joy and hope."
 New Release Today's Average NRTeam rating was 2 out of 5.

 Accolades

 Commercial performance

-The album peaked at No. 34 on the Billboard 200 and No. 1 on the Christian Albums chart.
+The album peaked at No. 34 on the US Billboard 200 and No. 1 on the Top Christian Albums chart with 16,000 album-equivalent units.